james2doyle/long-polling-example/readme.md

 ## Long Polling Example App

-> a demo of how to go about setting up a simple long-polling page/feature
+> a demo of how to go about setting up a simple ajax-polling page/feature

 [YouTube Demo](https://www.youtube.com/watch?v=ys44OFDHydE)